rberenguel/nb/README.md

 The answer buttons (details below) won't appear until an answer is expected.
 The answer buttons will briefly flash red or green depending on whether you were right or wrong.

+I have added auto-level advance, modelled after the one in [Brain Workshop](https://brainworkshop.sourceforge.net/details.html).
+After 20 rounds (which I call "a cycle" in the code) are played (20 answers, although I might be miscounting somewhere and they could be 21), if the % of correct answers for all categories is >= 80% the n-level is increased, if it's larger than 50% it stays the same and if lower, decreases.
+Maximum of 9 and minimum of 1, of course.
+Tapping the modal when the cycle ends starts a new one.
+If the level has changed, all stats are reset, but if the level is the same stats are kept: it makes it harder to increase the % and keep bouncing up and down the levels.

 ### Dual

 - You need to remember colors and positions.